Lunazera/VNyan-Camera-Controller/README.md

 ![Example 2](examples/camcontrollerexample2.gif)

+Included under [Camera Objects](/Camera%20Objects) are a couple pre-made custom objects to use, one using VNyan's built-in camera component, and the other outputting to a separate Spout2 source.
+There is some info there too about how to create your own Camera's in VNyan.

 ## Settings
 The right goup are the Main Settings, which are the custom object node, base speed, acceleration and deacceleration.
 Make sure it's set to spawn VNyanCam.